robenkleene/sidewinder/README.md

 ![Randomize](Randomize.png)

 Randomize generates a random sequence.
 The **Notes** setting is significant, with that setting turned off, a sequence that plays a single note will be generated.
-If it's turned on, a sequence playing notes from a scale will be generated.
+If it's turned on, a sequence playing different notes from a scale will be generated.

 - **1-4 Buttons:** Which tracks to randomize
 - **Pulses, Steps, Rotate:** Whether to randomize those parameters